 “Weil believes that everyone, particularly leaders, should strive to be allies and advocates for people and communities that share a different background or identity than their own.
-At Weil we call these allies Upstanders, communicating the expectation of active rather than passive support.” – Meredith Moore, director of global diversity and inclusion.
+At Weil we call these allies Upstanders, communicating the expectation of active rather than passive support.” – Meredith Moore, chief diversity, equity & inclusion officer.

-Leaders also host small group gatherings to develop relationships and hear about the experiences of different demographic groups at the firm.
-For example, Barry Wolf recently met with a group of associate mothers to understand their unique challenges during the COVID-19 pandemic.
+Leaders also host small group gatherings to develop relationships and hear about the experiences of different demographic groups at the Firm.
+For example, Barry Wolf held small group meetings with associate mothers to understand their unique challenges during the COVID-19 pandemic.

-Another important way that firm leaders gain insight into the challenges and opportunities diverse attorneys face is by participating in individual affinity group conferences.
-Two conferences are held each year: AsianAttorneys@Weil and WeilLatinx last met in 2019 and the Black Attorney Affinity Group and WeilPride (LGBTQ+) last met in 2018.
-The culmination of each conference after professional development, client networking, and team building sessions is a presentation on key messages and recommendations to firm leaders, including the management committee sponsor.
-To date, the firm has hosted 17 affinity group conferences.
+Another important way that Firm leaders gain insight into the challenges and opportunities diverse attorneys face is by participating in individual affinity group conferences.
+Two conferences are held each year: In 2022, we held conferences for WeilPride (LGBTQ+) and BLAST (Black Attorneys Achieving Success Together).
+This year, we will host a WeilPride conference in June and an attorneys of color conference in November.
+The culmination of each conference after professional development, client networking, and team building sessions is a presentation on key messages and recommendations to Firm leaders, including the management committee sponsor.
+To date, the Firm has hosted 19 affinity group conferences.